CloudyUnity/High5ive/Docs/Docs.md

 Tom took over here a while ago so he'd be best at explaining this tab.
 In the meanwhile this class basically loads pre-processed flight data and modifies the resulting list based on user queries

+## QueryManager

+A series of functions firstly to convert numerical keys into more useful information - like country, name, type or age - followed by ones to pass through the list of flights and only return those flights that meet the criteria listed.

 ## Minor tabs

-InputClass is intended to give accurate keyboard input information but it was made when this project was a game.
-It hasn't been needed since, can be ignored unless you want keyboard inputs.

-Constants contain all the constants, self-explanitory
+Constants contain all the constants

 Interfaces contains all interfaces in the program because they are pretty small overall.

-Math contains useful math functions I wanted for my 3D stuff.
-Feel free to add stuff missing from Processing/math libraries if you want.

-DebugFPS calculates the average FPS of the last 30 frames when DEBUG_FPS_ENABLED is true in Constants
+Math contains some minor functions used to calculate 3D points

+TransitionManager controls the fancy scene changes between different parts of the program

-DebugProfiler allows you to check the time taken by various bits of code.
-It's very simple to use.
+DebugProfiler measures the time taken to run sections of the program, for performance measurement
-s_DebugProfiler.startProfileTimer() starts the timer
-s_DebugProfiler.printTimeTakenMillis("Example") ends the timer and prints the result to the console
-This class uses a stack so you can nest multiple profilers and it will still work.
-Multithreading may cause issues however.

 ### What else is in this project?